maakbarofficial/Food-Order-App-Backend-Nodejs/README.md

   - Recording and management of all financial transactions including orders, payments, refunds, etc.

 - **Delivery Module:**

   - Handling the delivery process from order assignment to completion, including real-time tracking and updates for customers.

+- **Additional Features:**

+  - OTP verification using Twilio for enhanced security during authentication.
+  - File upload functionality using multer for handling various types of file uploads.

 ## Technologies Used